TRaSH-Guides/Guides/includes/hardlinks/breakdown-folder-structure.md

 Plex, Emby, JellyFin and Bazarr

-Plex, Emby, JellyFin and Bazarr only need access to your media library using `/data/media`, which can have any number of sub-folders like Movies, Kids Movies, TV, Documentary TV and/or Music as sub folders.
+Plex, Emby, JellyFin and Bazarr only need access to your media library using `/data/media`, which can have any number of subfolders like Movies, Kids Movies, TV, Documentary TV, or Music.

 {! include-markdown "docker-tree-media.md" !}